 Below are a list of common terms or words you might see through this booklet.
-These are words that are used often in the cancer centre or might not be well known.
+We have tried to include words that might not be well known, or are used often at the cancer centre.
 If you are not sure about any terms or words in this booklet please ask your health care team to explain.

-TERM/WORD Care Partner A person that a patient deems to be essential for their wellbeing and who provides direction in their care.
-Cancer A disease where abnormal cells split without control and spread to other nearby body tissues and/or organs.
-Cancer cells can also spread to other parts of the body through the bloodstream and lymph systems Catheter A hollow tube put into the body to help drain fluids such as urine (pee) from the bladder.
+TERM/WORD Cancer A disease where cells that are not healthy split without control.
+They can spread to other nearby body tissues and/or organs.
+Cancer cells can also spread to other parts of the body through the bloodstream and lymph systems.
+Catheter A hollow tube put into the body to help drain fluids such as urine (pee) from the bladder.
 It can also inject fluids such as antibiotics into the body.
 Chemotherapy A chemical drug treatment to kill or slow how fast cancer cells grow.
 CT Scan A CT scan is a 3-D (three dimensional) x-ray picture.
-It shows bones, blood vessels and organs in your body.
-Inpatient A person who stays in a hospital, usually over night, to get health care.
+It shows bones, blood vessels and organs inside your body.
 Intravenous (IV) Through the skin and into a vein.
 Oncologist A doctor who is a specialist in treating cancer.
-Oncology The study and treatment of tumours and cancers.
-Outpatient/ Ambulatory A person who comes to the hospital for health care but does not stay over night.
-Referral (or referral letter) A letter from a patient's family doctor that asks a specialist doctor to see the patient for a specific health issue or concern.
-Visitor A person who want to provide well wishes and who does not play an active role in a patients' care.
+Oncology The study and treatment of tumours and cancers Outpatient Referral (or referral letter) A letter from a patient's family doctor that asks a specialist doctor to see the patient for a specific health issue or concern.